PragerU Kids

-PragerU Kids is the children's division of the controversial American media organization PragerU, created by Dennis Prager and kickstarted with venture capital from American petroleum industry businessmen Dan and Farris Wilks.
+PragerU Kids is the children's division of the conservative American media organization PragerU, created by Dennis Prager and kickstarted with venture capital from American petroleum industry businessmen Dan and Farris Wilks.
 PragerU Kids came to wider media attention in the United States following the state of Florida's decision to allow PragerU Kids videos to be shown in the state's schools.

 Much of the content of PragerU Kids has come under scrutiny of media experts and educators, such as videos which downplay the Warsaw Uprising.
 Other messages within PragerU Kids videos include attempts to morally justify the British colonization of India under the pretext of spreading Christianity and change, and Canada's healthcare system being inferior to the American one.
 In one PragerU Kids video, George Floyd, an American man who was killed in police custody, was described as "a Black man who resisted arrest".
 Some of the episodes are narrated by conservative media personalities such as Tucker Carlson and Candace Owens.